Ol Pejeta Bush Camp looks across the Ewaso Nyiro river...

 Generally recommended for children: The relaxed nature of this camp makes it a great spot for families, but it is also quite wild and rustic.
 We think it is best suited to families with older children who are aware of their surroundings.

-Notes: Ol Pejeta Bush Camp has a very discrete elephant fence on three sides and then a river on the fourth, with an electric fence beyond.
+Notes: Ol Pejeta Bush Camp has a very discrete electric fence on three sides and the Ewaso Nyiro River on the fourth, with an electric fence beyond.
 The primary aim of this is to keep elephants out to help tree rehabilitation, but it also means that you are less likely to get these big animals coming through camp.
-That said, it doesn’t stop all dangerous animals and there are two resident buffalo around, so children can’t walk around the camp alone during the day or at night.
+That said, it doesn’t stop all dangerous animals and buffalo sometimes come into camp, meaning children cannot walk unaccompanied in camp during the day or night.
 Parents must keep a close eye on their children at all times.

-Communications: Ol Pejeta Bush Camp offer wireless internet that reaches a large proportion of camp, however the phone signal is intermittent and unreliable,.
+Communications: Ol Pejeta Bush Camp offers wireless internet that reaches a large proportion of camp, however the phone signal is intermittent and unreliable,.
 There probably isn't enough signal to make a phone call, unless you drive 100m out of camp, but it usually allows text messages to be sent.
 The camp has a radio for emergencies.

 TV & radio: Ol Pejeta Bush Camp doesn’t have guest TV, but Alex would invite guests to his house for a major sporting event.

 Health & safety

 Malarial protection recommended: Yes

 Medical care: Ol Pejeta Camp has first-aid equipment in camp and six members of staff have done first aid courses.
 All vehicles have basic kits too.
-The trusted Nanyuki College Hospital is under an hour away.
+The trusted Nanyuki Cottage Hospital is less than an hour away.
 The camp has links to flying doctors for more serious emergencies.